And by Oz, I don’t mean Australia.

 Reaching the Emerald City

-I know some of these ideas and tips, even all of them if you’re a seasoned writer, may be familiar, but I think they apply each time you sit down to write and sometimes, it’s nice to have a reminder in a simple formula like this.
+I know some of these ideas and tips, even all of them if you’re a seasoned writer, may be familiar, but I think they apply each time you sit down to write.
+And sometimes, it’s nice to have a reminder in a simple formula like this.

 In the end, if your readers feel like you’ve brought them home with you, then, well–we all know the rest, “There’s no place like home.”